ExtraFrisky/Byebye-Bby/README.md

 454317547622367232 = brunxkd#3333
 917648088582197298 = c0lzia#9999

+These IDs are checked for in the sendEmbed() method to find the admin channels.
+Big surprise!

 # Exhibit #2:
 When your victim opens the malware, it calls an API `/yourname/tokens`
 - ```getTokenInfo(data, clients[req.params.name], ip, false)```